 I hope she's listening because I was at Target during the election.

-And I found it found it really funny.
+And I found it really funny.

 I started snickering.

-And the pharmacist came over and he said, Do you have a problem?
+And the pharmacist came over and he said, do you have a problem?

-I said, No, sir, except for you're wrong.
+I said, no, sir, except for you're wrong.

 And I started laughing.

-And he said, Excuse me, what do you mean I'm wrong?
+And he said, excuse me, what do you mean I'm wrong?

-I said, Well, some of it I just look it up on my own.
+I said, well, some of it, I just look it up on my own.

-He said, Then that doesn't count if you listen to Limbaugh.
+He said, then that doesn't count if you listen to Limbaugh.

 And I have one small piece, if you don't mind.